|Elliott Sound Products||Loudspeaker Cabinet Design|

 As most readers will be very aware, I recommend active crossovers wherever possible.
 This means that each loudspeaker driver has its own amplifier, and in the DIY world this is not especially difficult or expensive to do.
 Passive crossovers (using capacitors, inductors and resistors) take the full-range signal from the power amp, and divide the frequency range so that each driver gets only those frequencies it can handle.
 There is no doubt whatsoever that a very well designed and executed passive network can sound very good indeed, but unless every precaution is taken there will be interactions that may make excellent drivers sound dreadful.

 There are several articles that cover passive crossover design, and these should be read through thoroughly so you know what to expect.
 Simple (e.g. 6dB/ octave, preferably series) passive crossovers can work much better than you may expect, but they are limited to relatively low power use.
 Because the slope is so gradual, it's easy to get excessive tweeter power at frequencies below the crossover point, and where the tweeter is least able to cope with the dissipation and/ or excursion.
 For example, a 3.1kHz, 6dB/ octave series crossover has reduced the tweeter voltage by only 17dB at 310Hz.
 To put that into perspective, if you have a 50W/ 8Ω system, the power at 310Hz is over 500mW - that might not sound like much, but it's probably more than the tweeter was designed to handle at that frequency.
+First order (6dB/ octave) crossovers can be used if you have well behaved drivers, and don't intend to use amplifiers of more than around 30W or so.
+If you plan to use a 6dB/ octave network, a series configuration is preferred (see Series Vs. Parallel Crossovers).

 Passive crossovers should ideally be at least 12dB/ octave, but to get them to work well, impedance compensation is essential for both the mid-bass and tweeter.
-This makes the crossover network fairly large, and if good quality parts are used it will be expensive.
-Higher order passive networks can be used, but anything above 18dB/ octave (3rd order) becomes a very expensive undertaking.
+This makes the crossover network fairly complex, and if good quality parts are used it will be expensive.
+Higher order passive networks can be used, but anything above 18dB/ octave (3rd order) becomes a very costly undertaking.
 As the filter order is increased, so too is the need for accurate component values and impedance compensation.
 Even a small variation of impedance across the crossover region can have serious effects on the accuracy of the network.
 Likewise, the tolerance of the parts used in higher order networks become more critical, and even a small variation of voicecoil resistance (due to the power dissipated) can have serious effects on the network's performance.

-Unfortunately, even getting everything right doesn't always mean that the speakers will sound any good.
+Unfortunately, even getting everything 'right' doesn't always mean that the speakers will sound any good.
 A very useful tool for optimising the crossover frequency is the Project 148 State Variable Crossover, which was designed with this very application in mind.
 I've been using variable frequency electronic crossovers for many years (nearly 40 at the time of writing!) to find the 'sweet spot' between drivers.
 While crossover frequencies are often dictated by the driver parameters, sometimes you need to go a little outside of the recommended parameters unless you have drivers that are specifically designed to work well together.
 This is regrettably uncommon, even when the drivers are made by the same company.

 This is one of the factors that has led some people to believe that crossover design is a 'black art', whose intricacies are known only to a select few.
 This is not the case at all, but there's a lot more to it than buying a generic crossover network from a hobbyist supplier, wiring it to the loudspeakers and considering the job completed.
 Unless the drivers have impedance compensation, the results can be mediocre at best, but rarely 'horrible' unless you do something seriously wrong.